-- It’s 1700s provincial France.
-Sixteen-year-old Beau a clever young man who’s too curious for his own good.
+- It's 1700s provincial France, and sixteen-year-old Beau is a clever young man who's too curious for his own good.
 One day, he decides to go poking around the abandoned castle-that-you-should-never-go-near, and in the process, disturbs the hideous female creature who lives there.
 She captures him… and promptly explains that to break her curse, he must fall in love with her.
-In exchange, she promises tons of gold for Beau’s family.
+In exchange, she promises tons of gold for Beau's family.
 Like a business arrangement, right?
 Write what happens next.

 Do any of these story ideas get you in the story telling mood?
 Let us know in the comments.

-It’s time to get creative with some romance story prompts!
+It's time to get creative with some romance story prompts!
 Take fifteen minutes and develop one of these story ideas into at least one scene.
-Don’t edit yourself!
-Set your imagination free, then post your results in the comments.
-Don’t forget to leave feedback for other writers!
+Don't edit yourself!
+Set your imagination free, then post your practice.
+Don't forget to leave feedback for other writers!